jdskier1/UltimateMealPlanner/README.md

-# UltimateMealPlanner
+# Ultimate Meal Planner
 This app helps plan food shopping trips by combining ingredients from different meals into a nicely organized list.
-It also stores recipe's, pictures of completed meals, directions, and much much more.
-Once a meal plan is put together, you can export them in .csv for calandars, grocerie list..
+It also stores recipe's, pictures of completed meals, cooking directions, and more.
+Once a meal plan is put together, you can export them in .csv for google calandar.
+You can printe them off on 8.5x11" paper.

-Meal Cards
+Meal Cards:
-The program automatically generates recipe cards (photo of the completed meal with ingredients and lists all put together)
+The program automatically generates recipe cards (photo of the completed meal with ingredients and lists all put together.

 Cooking Instructions:
 A slide deck of directions with step by step photos and ingre